trmnn/volcanoes/README.md

 <h2>Python Volcano Map Project</h2>

-This project creates an interactive html map with marked locations of Volcanoes in Iceland.
+This project creates an interactive html map with marked locations of Volcanoes in Iceland.<br>
 It uses data available from Iceland Met Office which includes locations, height and names of all active and dormant volcanoes.
 I use pandas package to get the relevant data from file and folium package to draw the map